leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #check Lst.append   -- Lst.append.{u} (α : Type u) (as bs : Lst α) : Lst α
 ```

-Then, you can construct lists of `Nat` as follows.
+Then, you can construct lists of `Nat` as follows:

 ```lean
 # universe u